Median of two sorted arrays of same size

 Solution idea

-Now, the critical questions are: Do we really need to perform a complete merge of sorted arrays to find the median?
+Now, the critical questions are: Do we need to perform a complete merge of sorted arrays to find the median?
 Can we reduce the extra space used in the merging process?
 Let's think!

-Here are a few critical observations: We are traversing both arrays from the start in incremental order.
+We are traversing both arrays from the start in incremental order.
 At each iteration step, we are either increasing pointer i or pointer j and placing one value from either of the smaller arrays into the larger sorted array.
 At any general step of iteration, k = i + j - 1.

 Solution steps